ahgroup/DSAIDE/README.md

 For a quick introduction to the package, step-by-step instructions on getting started, and more information on the different ways you can use the package [see the tutorial (vignette)](https://ahgroup.github.io/DSAIDE/articles/DSAIDE.html).

+(Also note that DSAIDE doesn't seem to work quite right using Docker.
+This is likely irrelevant for almost all users.)

 ## Further information
 * [I published a paper describing the package](https://doi.org/10.1371/journal.pcbi.1005642).
 The paper is by now already somewhat outdated whith regards to the details of the package, but it describes the overall idea and context well.